magwo/dcs-comms-plan-enforcer/README.md

 ## Installation

+* Download comms-plan-enforcer.zip from the [latest release](https://github.com/magwo/dcs-comms-plan-enforcer/releases).
-* Extract contents of zip file.
+* Extract the zip file.
-* Find and run comms-plan-enforcer.exe in extracted folder.
+* Find and run comms-plan-enforcer.exe in the extracted folder.

 ## Usage